 BV USA BV Adjustable Aluminum

-The adjustable push button is much less concealed than with the other two BV models we’ve looked at, but it’s still just as easy to use.
+Next up we’ve got another excellent kickstand from BV, this time the KA36 center kickstand.
+The adjustable push-button is much less concealed than with the other two BV models we’ve looked at, but it’s still just as easy to use.
+Although it’s a little cheaper what you’d expect from BV, it’s still got a very durable feel to it.

 A Guide To Buying the Right Kickstand

-This simple, brilliant design is a single leg that flips out to the side.
+This simple but brilliant design is a single leg that flips out to the side.
 These stands are often spring-loaded.
 This allows you to lean the bike over and have it stay mostly upright.

 Most often, the side stand is on the left, but that isn’t a requirement.
 These kickstands can be bolted or welded onto the frame.
 This type of kickstand is often all you need for a road, mountain, or daily commuter bike.

-- Advantages: These are widely available and can be found for less than $10.
+- Advantages: These are widely available and can be found for less than 10 dollars.

 These work similarly to the single leg but drop straight down instead of going to the side.
 You will find these on motorcycles more often than pedal-bikes, but they are gaining in popularity among cyclists.